hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/03_DGE_count_normalization.md

 <img src="../img/deseq_workflow_normalization.png" width="200">

-The raw count data is affected by various factors that need to be accounted for and "normalized".
-A few of these factors are listed below:
+The counts of mapped reads for each gene is proportional to the expression of RNA ("interesting") in addition to many other factors ("uninteresting").
+Normalization is the process of scaling raw count values to account for the "uninteresting" factors.
+In this way the expression levels are more comparable between and/or within samples.

+The main factors often considered during normalization are:

- - **normalization for library size: necessary for comparison of expression of the same gene between samples.
-In the example below, sample 2 has a higher number of reads associated with it.
+ - **Sequencing depth:** Accounting for sequencing depth is necessary for comparison of gene expression between samples.
+In the example below, each gene appears to have doubled in expression in sample 2, however this is a consequence of sample 2 having double the sequencing depth.

     <img src="../img/sequencing_depth.png" width="400">

- - **normalization for gene length: necessary for comparison of expression of different genes of varying lengths within the same sample.
+ - **Gene length:** Accounting for gene length is necessary for comparing expression between different genes within the same sample.
+The number of reads mapped to a longer gene can appear to have equal count/expression as a shorter gene that is more highly expressed.

     <img src="../img/length_of_gene.png" width="400">

- - **normalization for RNA composition:** recommended for comparison of expression between samples (particularly important when performing differential expression analyses)
+ - **RNA composition:** A few highly differentially expressed genes can skew some types of normalization methods.
+Accounting for RNA composition is recommended for comparison of expression between samples, and is particularly important when performing differential expression analyses [[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]

- > "A few highly and differentially expressed genes may have strong influence on the total read count, causing the ratio of total read counts not to be a good estimate for the ratio of expected counts (for all genes)"[[1](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2010-11-10-r106)]

-While normalization is essential for differential expression analyses, it is also necessary whenever you are exploring or comparing counts between or within samples, e.g. if you plot the counts for a figure.]
+While normalization is essential for differential expression analyses, it is also necessary for exploratory data analysis, visualization of data, and whenever you are exploring or comparing counts between or within samples.

 ### Common normalization methods